hed-standard/hed-javascript/README.md

 }
 ```

-The `eventData` `sidecarData` are objects created from lists of BIDS `events.tsv` files and,
+`eventData` is an array of `BidsEventFile` objects created from BIDS `events.tsv` files,
+while `sidecarData` is an array of `BidsSidecar` objects created from BIDS JSON sidecars.
-BIDS JSON sidecars, respectively.
-The `datasetDescriptionData` is the JSON representation
+`datasetDescriptionData` is a `BidsJsonFile` object representing the dataset's
-of the dataset's `dataset_description.json` file, and `dir` is the path to the dataset's root directory.
+`dataset_description.json` file, and `dir` is the path to the dataset's root directory.
-The `schemaDefinition` object follows a similar format as the BIDS `HEDVersion` object,
-but with local `path` values pre-parsed to use the fully qualified path name.

 The primary objects needed for HED validation can be found in
 [validator/bids/types.js](https://github.com/hed-standard/hed-javascript/blob/master/validator/bids/types.js).